Blogs

 An interview with Mr. Kateni, a smallholder farmer

-A big portion of the training curriculum focuses on the hard skills the smallholders need to sustainably improve their production.
+A big portion of the training curriculum is on the hard skills the smallholders need to improve their production sustainably.
 An example of this is appropriate weeding.
-“I used to treat all weeds as bad and used herbicides, but Musim Mas’ program taught me that some weeds are actually good and beneficial for the crops, so it’s better to mechanically remove the bad weeds such as Dicranopteris linearis.
+“I used to treat all weeds as bad and used herbicides but Musim Mas’ program taught me that some weeds are actually good and beneficial for the crops so it’s better to mechanically remove the bad weeds such as Dicranopteris linearis.
 I also learnt how to conduct leaf and soil sampling to apply the right fertilizer types and quantities,” said Mr. Kateni.

 Soft skills like financial literacy are just as important.
 Many smallholders are unbanked and without formal land deeds necessary to secure loans for fertilizers which are typically the biggest cost component they face.
-With fertilizers, their yields tend to be significantly higher.
-Musim Mas’ program teaches them the principles of financial planning, log bookkeeping, and provides information on the Government subsidy program by Palm Oil Plantation Fund Management Agency (BPDPKS).
+Without fertilizers, their yields tend to be significantly lower.
+Musim Mas’ program teaches them the principles of financial planning, log book keeping, and provides information on the Government subsidy program by Palm Oil Plantation Fund Management Agency (BPDPKS).

 Indonesia’s largest Independent Smallholder Training Program